-This line of argument asserts further that Section 18(b) would virtually ensuring that in cases of consequence losers will petition for vacatur, thereby robbing commercial arbitration of its finality and making the process more complicated, time consuming and expensive.
-At its core arbitration is supposed to be an alternative to litigation in a court of law, not a prelude to it.
+This line of argument asserts further that Section 19(b) would virtually ensuring that in cases of consequence losers will petition for vacatur, thereby robbing commercial arbitration of its finality and making the process more complicated, time consuming and expensive.
+Arbitrators would be effectively obliged to provide detailed findings of law (and if the parties agree to judicial review for errors of fact-findings of fact) in order to facilitate review.
+In order to lay the predicate for the appeal of unfavorable awards, transcripts would become the norm and counsel would be required to expend substantial time and energy making sure the record would support an appeal.
+Arbitrators would find themselves routinely involved in post-award judicial proceedings requiring significant time and expense.
+Finally, the time to resolution in many cases would be greatly lengthened, as well as increasing the prospect of reopened proceedings on remand following judicial review.

+At its core, arbitration is supposed to be an alternative to litigation in a court of law, not a prelude to it.
 Parties unwilling to accept the risk of binding awards because of an inherent mistrust of the process and arbitrators are best off foregoing arbitration in the first instance and relying instead on traditional litigation.
+As Chief Justice Wilentz of the New Jersey Supreme Court stated in his concurring opinion in Perini, 610 A.2d at 399, in reference to his belief that under the NJADR Act the parties are free to contract for judicial review for errors of law: "[I]f they do [so contract], they should abandon arbitration and go directly to the law courts.

-The final argument raised in opposition to the "opt-in device of Section 18(b) is the prospect of a backlash of sorts from the courts.
+The third argument raised in opposition to the "opt-in device of Section 19(b) is the prospect of a backlash of sorts from the courts.
 The courts have blessed arbitration as an acceptable alternative to traditional litigation, characterizing it as an exercise in freedom of contract that has created a significant collateral benefit of making civil court dockets more manageable.
 They are not likely to view with favor parties exercising the freedom of contract to gut the finality of the arbitration process and throw disputes back into the courts for decision.
 It is maintained that courts faced with that prospect may well lose their recently acquired enthusiasm for commercial arbitration.